…And The 4 Reasons It Made Me A Better Copywriter and Businesswoman

 - Come back close to the original deadline with a change of scope

-- Let an unqualified, unrelated (to your business) party edit your copy
+- Let an unqualified, unrelated (to their business) party edit your copy: partners, parents, and best friends are prime candidates

 - Tweak your copy – during OR after final revisions